Colorful landscape or Artist's Palette in Death Valley.

 Use two fingers to explore and move around.
 Click “View Larger Map” to open up the map on your Google Maps app.

-View of Zabriskie Point in Death Valley National Park.
+Landscape image of rock at Zabriskie Point in Death Valley.

 Zabriskie Point